jonathanrbelanger-lang/aast/DESIGN.md

 input must correctly identify where a payload begins and ends.
 A payload containing source code may contain characters — braces, brackets, newlines, key-value separators — that the parser would otherwise treat as structural delimiters.
-A misread boundary produces a silently malformed node whose hash is internally consistent but structurally incorrect.
-The integrity check passes, but the data is wrong.
+A misread boundary risks producing a malformed node whose cryptographic hash is internally consistent but structurally unfaithful to the source text.
+In this scenario, the Merkle integrity check would pass despite the underlying data corruption.
+Current analysis suggests this is an ingestion boundary detection challenge rather than a vulnerability in the hashing context itself.

-The suspected failure point is ingestion boundary detection, not hash computation.
 The leading candidate solution is a wrapping mechanism that signals to the parser that a payload should be treated as opaque.
 This introduces known tradeoffs: a potential memory leak if a node is emptied by a misread wrap boundary, and a layer of complexity at the root that propagates through every subsequent operation.